davidpham87/public_employment_analysis/notes/papers_notes.md

   the public project for any value of $\theta$ if the action does not prevent them from winning the next election.
-* Voters ignore which type are the politicians, however they have perception (priors) about the incumbent and the challanger.
+* Voters ignore which type are the politicians, however they have perception (priors) about the incumbent and the challenger.
 * Depending on the priors of the voters for the incumbent, if he favors the poors, he might or not implement the public project even though it is not efficient.